|

 quill becomes hollow.

-The quill becomes
+The calamus becomes

 appear.
 The collective group of side branches on either side of the